Introduction

 ChatGPT Prompts Checklist

-- When: Define when it be used
+- When: Outline the point in time or stage it should be used

-In particular, if you are UK based, always request that ChatGPT writes your article in UK English, otherwise it will default to US English, complete with spelling differences and even different choice of words, for example: color instead of colour, optimize instead of optimise, leverage instead of harness, great instead of excellent, etc.
+In particular, if you are UK based, always request that ChatGPT writes your article in UK English, otherwise it will default to US English, complete with spelling differences and even different choice of words, for example: color instead of colour, optimize instead of optimise, leverage instead of utilise, great instead of excellent, etc.

 You can also specify a Flesch-Kincaid reading score within your prompt, which is an internationally recognised ease of reading measurement, 1 being extremely easy to read, and 12 being very hard with long sentences are long/rarely used words.
 See below for an example of different ChatGPT outputs when we asked it to re-write a section of our home page text with a Flesch reading score of 12, and then for comparison purposes, with a reading difficulty score of 1: